Julie Morita: Role at Chicago Department of Public Health

-In 1999, Morita returned to her home city of Chicago to join the Chicago Department of Public Health where she began working as the medical director for immunization, applying her expertise gained at the CDC.
+In 1999, Morita returned to her home city of Chicago to join the Chicago Department of Public Health where she began working as the medical director for immunization.
 In this capacity, she oversaw the response to the 2009 swine flu pandemic, Ebola, and meningitis, as well as worked to address disparities in vaccination rates by focusing resources towards communities with lower vaccination rates.
 In 2014, after receiving an $800,000 grant provided through the Affordable Care Act, she worked to increase the number of HPV vaccinations among teenagers in Chicago, launching a campaign to broadcast public service announcements and leverage print and outdoor media to raise awareness.
 She also worked to decrease stigma around the HPV vaccine, which is another source of vaccine hesitancy.

-In 2015, Morita was appointed to Commissioner of the Chicago Department of Public Health under the leadership of Mayor Rahm Emanuel, becoming the first Asian American to lead the department.
+In 2015, Morita was appointed as commissioner of the Chicago Department of Public Health under the leadership of Mayor Rahm Emanuel, becoming the first Asian American to lead the department.
 In this role, she developed and launched Healthy Chicago 2.0, a four-year program that launched in April 2016 focused on addressing health equity and addressing root causes of disparity, centering on community collaboration.

-In June 2019, Morita left her post as Commissioner to join the Robert Wood Johnson Foundation as Executive Vice President.
+In June 2019, Morita left her post as commissioner to join the Robert Wood Johnson Foundation as executive vice president.